Caroline Marshall Msc, PgDip, MBACP Accredited and Registered

 What will the first session be like?

 It is so important that you feel you can talk to me and feel comfortable with me.
-We will talk about what you want from therapy at this time and how you would like things to be different.

 By the end of the first session, it will be up to you if you want to schedule more sessions with me.